 Definitions

-Undetected Leak: An undetected leak is where there is no visible sign of water loss, and both the fault and/or loss could not have been reasonably identified prior to Riverina Water issuing you an account.
+Undetected Leak: An undetected leak is where there is no ongoing visible sign of water loss, and both the fault and/or loss could not have been reasonably identified prior to Riverina Water issuing you an account.

 Licensed Plumber: Any individual wishing to perform any type of commercial, industrial or residential draining, plumbing, or gas fitting work in New South Wales must possess a plumbing licence issued by New South Wales Fair Trading.
 NSW plumbing licences are limited to water, sanitary and sewerage plumbing only.

-Similar consumption: Comparing a customer’s water consumption with both previous quarters and the same period in previous years.
+Similar consumption: Comparing a customer’s water consumption with previous quarters and/or the same period in previous years.

 Assistance: A reduction in an eligible customer’s bill when it is recalculated following an undetected water leak.